 All players must be registered on their team’s roster.
 Any team or player determined by the event director to have falsified age or to have used a player not on the roster prior to the start of the tournament will be dismissed from the event.
 All players must be able to provide proof of age if requested from the referee or opposition.
 (OYSA player card, driver’s license, or birth certificate accepted).

-All rosters are final after check-in and will be stamped and check by referees prior to each game.
+All rosters are final after check-in and will be stamped.
+Referees will check roster prior to each game.
 Please keep your roster on hand for referees.

 Number of Players

 The maximum number of players on a team is SIX and the minimum is FOUR.
 There are THREE players on the field at any one time (NO goalkeepers).
 Players may only play on one team per division (age/gender) and on no more than two teams in total.
 A team may play with two players on the field, but if only a single player is available at kickoff time or at any point in the match (absence, red card, injury) the match is ruled a forfeit.
 Substitutes may occur at any dead ball situation, but players must get the referee’s attention and enter and exit at the midfield mark only.

 A forfeit shall be scored as 5-0.

 All teams are guaranteed FOUR games (which may include playoffs or final.)
 No team will play more than SIX games.

 No males will be allowed to participate in any female divisions.
 Females CAN play in male divisions.